Get

 divider-pawWhy Do Pitbulls Jump Fences?

-If you’re concerned about your Pitbull jumping the fence or are having behavioral problems with your Pittie jumping on people when they come to your home, don’t fret, as you can train them not to engage in this behavior.
-But first, it’s essential to determine why your Pitbull loves to jump to aid in the training process.
-Here are possible reasons:
+If you’re concerned about your Pitbull jumping the fence or are having behavioral problems with your dog jumping on people when they come to your home, don’t fret, as you can train them not to engage in this behavior.
+But first, it’s essential to determine why your Pitbull loves to jump, to aid in the training process.
+Here are possible reasons.

 1. Boredom

-A bored Pitbull, or any bored canine for that matter, can get into mischief if not exercised, both mentally and physically.
-A rule of thumb to remember is a mentally and physically stimulated dog is a happy dog.
-That said, your Pittie will more than likely have no desire to jump the fence if he is tired.
+A bored Pitbull—or any bored canine, for that matter—can get into mischief if not exercised both mentally and physically.
+A rule of thumb is that a mentally and physically stimulated dog is a happy dog.
+Basically, your Pittie is unlikely to have the desire to jump the fence if they’re tired.

-Take your Pittie on walks each day or engage him in a game of fetch.
-In case of rain or bad weather, play with your Pittie indoors with his favorite toy.
+Take your Pittie on walks each day, or engage them in a game of fetch.
+In case of rain or other bad weather, play with your Pittie indoors with their favorite toy.

 2. Anxiety or Fear

-Some dogs are fearful of unexpected noises, such as fireworks, thunder, children yelling while playing, and other similar factors.
-If your Pittie has been known to jump the fence, ensure you keep him inside during such events if possible.
+Some dogs are fearful of unexpected noises, such as fireworks, thunder, children yelling while playing, and other similar sounds.
+If your Pittie has been known to jump the fence, ensure that you keep them inside during such events if possible.

 3. Hunting Instincts

-Some Pitbulls have a strong prey drive, but some do not.
-If yours does, he may jump the fence hunting a rodent, bird, or some other animal.
-When a dog is in hunting mode, there is no stopping him, making a 6-foot-high fence essential during these unexpected events.
+Some Pitbulls have a strong prey drive, but others do not.
+If yours does, they may jump the fence hunting a rodent, bird, or some other animal.
+When a dog is in hunting mode, there is no stopping them, making a 6-foot-high fence essential during these unexpected events.

 4. Mating/New Friends

-If your Pitbull is intact, you may have an issue if your female Pittie is in heat or your male smells a female on heat.
+You may have an issue if your unspayed female Pittie is in heat or your unneutered male smells a female in heat.
 Having your Pit spayed/neutered is an excellent way to curb this desire, and it also provides other health benefits, such as eliminating the chance of developing cancer.

 Pitties love the company of other dogs, and your Pit may see another dog and simply want to say hello.
-Having another dog for company can help your Pitbull have less of a desire to meet other dogs, and if adding another dog is out of the question, ensure you socialize your Pitbull to get him used to seeing other dogs.
+Having another dog for company can help your Pitbull have less of a desire to meet other dogs, and if adding another dog is out of the question, ensure that you socialize your Pittie to get them used to seeing other canines.

 two pitbulls playing